burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Support of Various Features by Compilers Vendors

 Compiler vendors are hard at work to catch up with all new features.

 You can keep track of which compiler supports which features of C++11/14/17/20/23 based on this table:
 [https://en.cppreference.com/w/cpp/compiler_support](https://en.cppreference.com/w/cpp/compiler_support)

 An alternative (standardized way) to check the presence of some features (from C++2020) is using [feature test macro](#13-feature-test-macro).
-The list of available macros are available here: https://en.cppreference.com/w/cpp/feature_test
+The list of available macros is available here: https://en.cppreference.com/w/cpp/feature_test

 # Glossary

 **C/C++**.
 By C/C++, we mean C or C++ programming languages.
-In fact, these are two different languages.
+Formally these are two different languages.
 And we will use this only as a shorthand from time to time.

 **A Shallow Copy.** A shallow copy contains copies of all members of an object one by one.
 If the copied members are pointers to dynamic memory, then only pointers by themselves are copied.
 Objects to which data pointers refer are not taken into consideration during shallow copying.